Soil health

 Above ground

-Many cover crop species provide an autumn/winter flowering resource for numerous insects that feed on either nectar or pollen.
+- Autumn/winter flowering resources for insects that feed on nectar or pollen

 (Image: Yorkshire Agricultural Society/Simon Hill Photography)